indiehd/docs/domain-knowledge/DOMAIN-OBJECTS.md

 should we contact if we need to reach the `Artist` or `Label` in an official, legal capacity, such as if the service owes unclaimed monies to the `Artist` or `Label` that you represent, or if a legal dispute, e.g., in relation to a copyright claim, requires official correspondence?"
-Very simply, the `User's` response describes the `CatalogEntity`.
+The contact information that the `User` provides in response is stored as a `CatalogEntity`.

 Stated another way, a `CatalogEntity` contains the information required for the service operator to be able to transact with the `Artist` or `Label`